YvonneLou/getAndCleanData/CodeBook.md

 5 STANDING
 6 LAYING

-subject - subject who performed the activity
+subject - tester who performed the activity

 other features -
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.